It was two days after Christmas. I couldn’t get out of bed.

 You know how you were saying the other night that you’re going a little stir-crazy shut up in the house?

 Well, my cabin sits on about 30 acres, and I have a couple miles of trails winding through them.
 Did you want to embarrass the shit out of yourself by coming over and learning how to cross-country ski?
 In a controlled, quasi-safe (see previous comment about embarrassment) environment without the threat of being seen by anyone but me and the dogs?

-I’m in.
-But I don’t have skiis.
+I’m in, I told her.
+But I don’t have skis.
 I’ll have to order some first.

 Don’t bother.
 I don’t want you to waste the money if you end up hating it and never use them again.
 I can just borrow a pair from someone close-ish to your height.
 What are you, like 7’5”?

 Only 6’4”, he says.
 This was followed by a rolling eye emoji.
 When did you want to plan on coming by?
 Tomorrow looks nice, weather-wise.